 - All visitors must report to the school office upon arrival and receive principal's authorization before visiting. - The purpose of class observation is to observe your child.
-A parent should reviewing and improving Parent Involvement Policy and Title I programs.

-- Parents will receive timely information about Title I programs. - The Parent Involvement Policy will be reviewed throughout the year as PTA, SIC, Title I and other parent groups meet. - Changes to the program, new information and review and evaluation of the policy and programs will be included on the meetings' agendas. - Giving opportunities for parents to submit comments on the plan and the school-wide programs if it is not satisfactory to participating parents address concerns about the teacher or curriculum through a parent-teacher conference.
+A parent should - Changes to the program, new information and review and evaluation of the policy and programs will be included on the meetings' agendas. - Giving opportunities for parents to submit comments on the plan and the school-wide programs if it is not satisfactory to participating parents - Schools use suggestion boxes and surveys to provide opportunities for parent comments. - Sharing jointly in the development of the school-parent compact - Parents share in developing the compact other programs that encourage and support parents to more fully participate in their children's education.
+(The Southside Early Childhood Center houses Head Start, Early Head Start, and Even Start.
+Parents are encouraged to participate in activities held at Southside.)

-- Classroom observations should be scheduled with the administration at times that will cause the least interruption of the learning process. - Classroom observations must be scheduled through the administration for a designated time period.
+- address concerns about the teacher or curriculum through a parent-teacher conference. - Classroom observations should be scheduled with the administration at times that will cause the least interruption of the learning process. - Classroom observations must be scheduled through the administration for a designated time period.